Criterion on Demand

 From the vendor:

 Criterion Pictures has developed an on-line digital delivery feature film platform called Criterion-on-Demand.
 Our goal is to provide easy access to educationally relevant feature films used in Canadian Higher Education Institutions.
-We have been working closely with Colleges and Universities to ensure we meet the needs of this market sector.

 - A dedicated post-secondary bilingual website that offers title information, search capabilities, lists new releases and accepts title requests

 - Closed captioning for the majority of films

 - Paramount Pictures